rifqialf/customer-churn-elt/README.md

-# Telco Customer Churn Project
+# Telco Customer Churn ELT Project
 Scenario: A major telecommunication company in California, US, is experiencing a concerning rate of customer churn, particularly in certain counties.
 To address this issue and improve customer retention, the company has decided to develop a comprehensive dashboard that provides actionable insights into customer churn trends.

 <img width="360" alt="Customer Churn Data Model" src="https://github.com/user-attachments/assets/007efe45-0b3f-487e-9ca5-f1f0a250ccdf">